Last Updated: January 19, 2026

 That said, several trends seem clear:

-As that plant manager in Detroit told us, these systems «never need coffee.» But the decisions about how we use them?
-Those still require very human judgment, informed by values that algorithms alone cannot provide.
+As that plant manager told us, these systems “never need coffee.”
+But the decisions about how we deploy AI-based process automation - especially in document-heavy, compliance-sensitive environments - still require very human judgment.

 Scale Smarter with AI-Driven Automation